krizzdewizz/saeubere-deinen-weg/README-en.md

 As always, the group of actionists meets, as on a field meadow "in the past", for a picnic together.

-They eat, drink (no alcohol), smoke (maximally THC joints, no "hard" drugs), are in a good mood, and bluntly seek out a free one without showing anything, as if it were "normal".
+They eat, drink (no alcohol), smoke, are in a good mood, and bluntly seek out a free one without showing anything, as if it were "normal".
 Places where they can spread.

 But before the group starts the "party", they first make sure the environment is clean - cleans your way.